ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - FALSE
      - TRUE

-For more information on updating the status of Event Groups, see the `Event Status <#event-status>`_ section.
+For more information on updating the status of Event Groups, see the `Event Status <#id33>`_ section.

 ..
 [6] The following are accepted values for an Event Group's ``eventType`` field: